 1998–1999: Research Fellow, University of Exeter

 Primary focus is the use of modern statistical methods for applied health research.
 Being application driven, research cannot concentrate on any one method: answering research questions in the most efficient manner takes priority.
 Common intriguing challenges include pragmatic model selection, nonlinearity and handling of missing data issues such as the biases that might arise due to attrition in longitudinal studies.

-The vast majority of the work is undertaken with observational studies and all of the associated challenges rather than with designed studies such as randomised controlled trials (RCTs).
-This reflects the needs of colleagues seeking evidence from large existing datasets, from routine data, from cohort studies, or exploring research ideas before designing an RCT.
+The majority of the work is undertaken with observational studies and all of the associated challenges rather than with designed studies such as randomised controlled trials (RCTs).
+This reflects the needs of colleagues seeking evidence from large existing datasets, from routine data (such as electronic patient records), from cohort studies, or exploring research ideas before designing an RCT.

 Social network analysis is of considerable interest as it can be used in applied health research.